Bang, Bang, It's Reeves and Mortimer: The Club

 The main event of Bang Bang was this spoof fly-on-the-wall docu-drama, which took us behind-the-scenes of Baron's Nightclub, the "4th best club in Hull."
 Paul Baron (Vic) was the dodgy proprietor who kept the premises' keys on impractically short "luxury chains" about his person.
-Vic and Bob have stated that despite visual similarities, Paul Baron was not modeled on famous nightclub owner Peter Stringfellow.
+Vic and Bob have stated that despite visual similarities, Paul Baron was not modelled on famous nightclub owner Peter Stringfellow.
 Paul's previously long-lost brother Tony (Bob, with a bizarre Chinese accent) was in charge of the day-to-day running of the club, often expressing "serious reservations" about Paul's half-baked ideas.
 The club's compere was insane American Kinky John Fowler (Vic), whose "plucking peppercorns" routine was not one of Tony's favourites.
 After a disastrous "Erotic Night," and an even more calamitous "Talent Night" (which consisted of a man with a fox on his head and a man frightening ducks with a hydraulic machine), things took a turn for the better when boy band Mandate (managed by Kinky John) played a successful set, and Paul managed to secure the services of Les Dennis for one night only.
 At the end of the series, a jealous Kinky John got "shit-faced" and threatened everyone with a large gun.
-Luckily for Kinky John, Mandate may have hit the big time in the Vic and Bob universe, as Jeff Randall (Bob) is seen singing their song "Touching Heaven" (performed in Bang Bang) in the duo's remake of Randall and Hopkirk (Deceased).
+Luckily for Kinky John, Mandate may have hit the big time in the Vic and Bob universe, as Jeff Randall (Bob) is seen singing their song "Touching Heaven" (performed in Bang Bang) in the duo's remake of Randall & Hopkirk (Deceased).

-Kinky John had previously appeared in one-off BBC2 special It’s Ulrika, written for Ulrika Jonsson by Vic and Bob in 1997.
+Kinky John had previously appeared in one-off BBC2 special It's Ulrika, written for Ulrika Jonsson by Vic and Bob in 1997.
 In the sketch, which also featured David Walliams and Matt Lucas, Kinky John introduced Jonsson to the stage of a Vegas-style night club.
 In his autobiography, Walliams describes how Kinky John's character began to develop in lulls in recording.
 "He would wander over to the rest of us and open with 'I’ve got a great deal.
 Three hundred coconuts are coming into town tonight.
 Are you in?’ [...]
 What a joy to see the two funniest men in the world create something new, right in front of my eyes."
-After debuting as a main character in Bang Bang, Kinky John featured in Vic's 2002 BBC Radio Two comedy series Vic Reeves' House Arrest as Detective Inspector John "Deacon" Fowler via an autobiography of his early life.
+After debuting as a main character in Bang Bang, Kinky John featured in Vic's 2002 BBC Radio 2 comedy series Vic Reeves' House Arrest as Detective Inspector John "Deacon" Fowler via an autobiography of his early life.
 He would return again as DI Fowler in the duo's 2004 sitcom Catterick along with the club's bouncers Carl and Chris.
 He also appeared in "Steve Coogan: The Inside Story" as John Fowler, Television Controller 1993-1993.

 Vic has said he believes the club sketches to be the inspiration for other fly-on-the-wall style comedies that emerged after Bang Bang, particularly The Office.